vonkorff/RBORsite/README.md

 * After the commit has completed, click “Sync” in the upper right.

 * Allow 10-90 seconds for your changes to reach GitHub’s web servers, then visit your website and refresh the page to see your changes live.
+If the change isn't showing up after that, check your email for a failed build message (I will add everyone as repo collaborators and I think that should let you get these notifications?).

 ## Markdown cheatsheet